IoTDevLab/netproj/README.md

 - Each group is made up of four (4) students maximum.
 Each group will have a leader and three other students.
 - Each student __MUST__ join exactly one group.
 - Check for your group below and join the corresponding team.
+- Each team should update the `members.txt` file with your their github usernames mapped to their index numbers.
+Example entry will be `ademangpadi => PS/ITC/11/0035`

 #### How to create/join teams
 - A link to the project repository will be provided.